Having A Conversation With A Student Struggling With Alcohol Abuse

 6. There are an array of sources for help, both on and off campus.

-Feinberg Addiction Services is here when you need someone to talk to- whether it’s about having this conversation with someone, your own struggles with alcohol, or seeking help for a loved one.
-Feinberg Addiction Services is designed to support in creating long-term recovery through case management, recovery coaching, and family coaching.
+Feinberg Consulting’s addiction and mental health services are here when you need someone to talk to- whether it’s about having this conversation with someone, your own struggles with alcohol, or seeking help for a loved one.
+Feinberg Consulting helps to create long-term recovery through case management, recovery coaching, and family coaching.
 Call 877.538.5425 to have a confidential conversation.

 Many colleges also have support networks in place for students seeking help for alcohol abuse issues or for those in recovery.
 These programs can often be found within student health services.